 The Occupational Safety and Health Administration (OSHA) requires formal hazard assessments for situations such as confined space work or when a job calls for Personal Protective Equipment (PPE).
 Conducting a Job Safety Analysis (JSA) is one way to meet these requirements, and to make any dangerous job less risky.

-The purpose of a JSA is to better understand the hazards of a particular procedure, so you can take steps to mitigate them.
+The purpose of a conducting and writing a JSA is to better understand the hazards of a particular procedure, so you can take steps to mitigate them.
 When performed correctly, JSAs also promote better safety communication and engagement among management and employees.

 With that in mind, we’ve broken down how to conduct a JSA into 6 simple steps, with added tips on how to make your JSAs more effective.